FREQUENTLY ASKED QUESTIONS

 Do I have to attend the clinic to participate in a trial?

 Yes, you will have to attend appointments at the clinic in order to be properly consulted and monitored by the trial team throughout the process of the study.
-Veracity Clinical Research is located on Level 168 Ipswich Road, Woolloongabba QLD 4102, within the Specialist Connect Building.
+Veracity Clinical Research is located on Level 1, 250 Ipswich Road, Woolloongabba QLD 4102, within the PA Parking Building.

 Do I need a referral to participate in a trial?

 No, you do not need a referral to participate in a trial.
-However it is recommended in order to give our researchers further information about your medical history and condition and to allow us, with your permission, to liase with your GP.
+However it is recommended in order to give our researchers further information about your medical history and condition, to allow us to liaise with your GP.

 Can I participate in a study run by Veracity Clinical Research while also participating in another trial?